 Here is an example of a compliant cookie consent banner:

 Check out Cookiebot, the most used GDPR and ePR compliant cookie solution for websites on the market.
+We check cookies and enables prior consent as required by the law.

 Essentially, a cookie is a small file of text that is dropped on a user’s browser by a website, when the user visits the site.